instruqt/docs/README.md

 # Documentation

+:warning: This repository is deprecated.
+Instruqt documentation is now maintained in Gitbook.

 This is the source of the documentation that can be found at https://docs.instruqt.com.
 Feel free to create pull requests or submit issues.